Shatanjay Sudha

 Create rules before emotions become expensive.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me help me write a personal investment policy statement with clear rules, boundaries, and review criteria.
+Assess my situation and write a personal investment policy statement with clear rules, boundaries, and review criteria.

-1. The goal and what a good outcome looks like
+1. The real objective and what success looks like

 3. The most practical next steps in order

-4. The mistakes, traps, or blind spots to avoid
+4. The biggest mistakes, blind spots, or traps to avoid

-Where relevant, include rough numbers to estimate, assumptions to challenge, and a short checklist I can use to act on the answer.
+Where useful, include rough calculations, comparison tables, assumptions to challenge, and short scripts, checklists, or decision rules I can use immediately.

 Intermediate